Urdu Conference session attempts to cover 100 years of Urdu prose

 Sketch-writing

-The first proper sketch in Urdu was written by Farhatullah Baig on his teacher Deputy Nazeer Ahmed, he added.

-The speaker said that initially, when personality sketches were written, writers would describe the physical appearance and external personality, including gestures, style of walking, etc., in great detail; however, as photographs became common, this aspect of sketch-writing declined.
+The speaker said that initially, when personality sketches were written, writers would describe the physical appearance and external personality, including gestures, style of walking, etc.